-Irwin Mitchell’s public law team in Bristol successfully secured continuing healthcare funding from the NHS for a man with a severe brain injury.
+Irwin Mitchell’s Public Law & Human Rights solicitors in Bristol successfully secured continuing healthcare funding from the NHS for a man with a severe brain injury.

 Our client, Tim*, suffered a traumatic brain injury at work in 2008 and now requires 24 hour care and support.
 He experiences seizures and his cognitive impairments impact on his memory, behaviour and mobility.
 After an initial period of rehabilitation, Tim now lives in the community with his family and a team of specialist brain injury carers.